The Tata saga: Another environmental issue on the court's plate?

 In view of the many years of controversy surrounding the steel manufacturer, one may wonder why action has not been taken sooner and more vigorously, for example at a political level.
 In line with this, last year the Randstad Court of Audit recommended a greater regulatory role for the national government.
 On the other hand, it has been pointed out that political intervention is difficult in practice, both on a national and on a local level.
 Tata Steel is one of the most frequently inspected companies in the Netherlands and the company has been said to generally adhere to the standards.
 Moreover, the relevant standards are often drawn up at EU level – that is why, according to the responsible State Secretary at the time (Van Weyenberg), stricter European standards were needed.
 It has been said that the environmental service organisation (omgevingsdienst) and the provincial authorities would like to impose stricter standards on Tata Steel, but that standards simply cannot be interpreted more strictly for one European company than for another.

 Nevertheless, the perceived lack of (effective and expeditious) interventions by political, administrative and legal authorities does seem to be an important reason for the recent developments surrounding Tata Steel.
 For example, the village council of Wijk aan Zee, in a response to the announced prosecution of the company for violating its permit, indicated that in this case one ‘cannot rely on the political authorities when it really matters’ and that according to them the enforcement of the permit was inadequate due to the environmental service organisation being structurally understaffed.
 And Bénédicte Ficq, when providing explanations about the charges she had filed on behalf of local residents and interest organisations, pointed to the slow progress of the ongoing criminal investigations.
-According to her, the authorities have been ‘waiting long and working in a fragmented way’ and that ‘way too little is being done to tackle the effects of air pollution caused by Tata, often in violation of the rules’.
+According to her, the authorities have been ‘waiting long and working in a fragmented way’ and ‘way too little is being done to tackle the effects of air pollution caused by Tata, often in violation of the rules’.

 Taken together, we see a conflict between Tata Steel, on the one hand, and local residents and interest organisations, on the other hand.
 It concerns suspected violations and harmful health effects of the company's emissions, difficulties in intervening at political and administrative levels, and citizens taking matters into their own hands by trying to bring the case to a criminal court.
 Interestingly, these events seem to fit within a broader development in which citizens or interest organisations take social problems to the judiciary when they believe that other institutions are lagging behind.
 Dutch examples in the field of climate change and environmental pollution outside the field of criminal law are the Urgenda and Shell cases and the Council of State’s rulings on nitrogen.
 We also see a similar development with regard to other themes – for example, the case against the tobacco industry (also initiated by Ficq) and cases in which measures against COVID are being challenged.